-Windows has its online Onedrive backup which gives a free 5GB of backup plan to Windows 10 and 11 users.
-However, with the Microsoft 365 subscription, you get 1TB of free storage.
-You can also set up other backups like Google Drive, Dropbox, etc. But, today, we are going to setup an external backup using either an external HDD or SSD.
-You can use almost any external and even internal drive for this including the flash drives.
+But today, we are going to set up an external backup using either an external HDD or SSD.
+You can use almost any external and even internal drive for this, including flash drives.
 But, I will show you the method with an external Hard.

 For this, you need a working external drive and its connecting cable.
 You can even use an SSD or Hard Drive enclosure if you don’t have an external drive.
 So, without any delays, let’s get started.

-Because all of your data including the operating system, installed software, settings, games, and local files are stored on your secondary storage drive, it is good to have its backup in case of any issue with your main drive.
-It keeps everything safe so that in case of any mishappening to your drive, you can easily restore everything from the point that the backup was created.
-Now, with Windows 10 and 11, you get 5GB of OneDrive cloud backup but for most users, this space isn’t enough.
-They can surely save and sync their very important folders but they can’t store a system image on the OneDrive backup.
-The Microsoft 365 Basic plan starts at 1.99$ per month where you get 100GB of cloud storage for one person with 50GB of mailbox storage.
+Keeping your data in a single drive is always risky.
+It is good to have at least one backup location for your important data.
+It makes things safer for you in case of any mishappening to your drive; you can easily restore everything from the point at which the backup was created.
+Now, with Windows 10 and 11, you get 5GB of OneDrive cloud backup, but for most users, this space isn’t enough.
+They can surely save and sync their essential folders, but they can’t store a system image on the OneDrive backup.
+The Microsoft 365 Basic plan starts at 1.99$ per month, where you get 100GB of cloud storage for one person with 50GB of mailbox storage.

-I personally keep my system backed up on an external hard drive enclosure which has 1TB of storage capacity.
-My backup is hardly 100GB and I back up once in about a month and even after longer time periods.
-You can even setup auto-sync with the external drives which we will discuss later on.
-We can also do network backups with the NAS at home or office which is a good topic for another article.
+I personally keep my system backed up on an external hard drive enclosure with 1TB of storage capacity.
+My backup is hardly 100GB, and I back up once in about a month, and even after longer time periods.
+You can even set up auto-sync with the external drives, which we will discuss later on.
+We can also perform network backups using the NAS at home or in the office, which is a topic for another article.
 But, for today, let’s see how you can do it on a hard drive in Windows 10/11.

 How does the Windows External Backup and Restore work?

-The backup file that we created on our external drive is an image file with almost a similar size to the data being backed up.
-Now, in Windows, you have two inbuilt backup features i.e. System Image backup and File History.
-File History is easy to use and is a simple way to backup personal files such as documents and pictures.
-No compression is applied in the File History method and the files are stored in their original format.
+The backup file that we created on our external drive is an image file with a similar size to the data being backed up.
+Now, in Windows, you have two built-in backup features, i.e., System Image backup and File History.
+File History is easy to use and is a simple way to back up personal files, such as documents and pictures.
+No compression is applied in the File History method, and the files are stored in their original format.
 However, you can’t use File History to back up the OS.

 OS can be backed up with the Windows backup.
 In the backup, a system snapshot is created for the entire system along with the operating system.
-All the user data, files, and software are backed up though you get the option to select what you want to back up.
-All in all, this is the method you should choose to ensure full system security.
+All the user data, files, and software are backed up, though you get the option to select what you want to back up.
+All in all, this is the method you should choose to ensure complete system security.

 Steps to Create an External Backup on a Hard Drive